-Don't forget that anxiety is associated with both worst case scenario thinking and a tendency to focus on feelings and sensations to such a strong degree that you become overly aware and sensitive to them.
-In some cases you may be overly paying attention to your body, making the sensations feel more intense without you realizing it.
+Don’t forget that anxiety is associated with both worst-case-scenario thinking and the tendency to focus on feelings and sensations to such a strong degree that you become overly aware of and sensitive to them.
+In some cases, you may pay excessive attention to your body, making the sensations more intense without realizing it.

 Cause of Buzzing Sensations

-The strange thing about these buzzing sensations is that it's not clear what causes them.
-Most likely it's simply a different way of reacting to that "falling asleep" feeling that comes from anxiety and stress.
+The strange thing about these buzzing sensations is that it’s not clear what causes them.
+Most likely, it’s simply a different way of reacting to that "falling asleep" feeling that comes from anxiety and stress.
 Anxiety and panic attacks cause issues that lead to tingling in the extremities, but not everyone experiences it the same way.
-Others experience more of a burning, while still others experience simple weakness.
+Others experience more of a burning sensation, while still others experience simple weakness.
 Buzzing may be another experience.

-It's also possible that it's simply a reaction of the tense muscle to the hormones of the body.
-Muscles respond directly to hormones and nerves, and if both hormones and nerves are firing incorrectly, it may be due to some reaction they're having to the chemicals around it.
+It’s also possible that it’s simply a reaction of the tense muscles to the hormones of the body.
+Muscles respond directly to hormones and nerves, and if both hormones and nerves behave incorrectly, it may be due to their reactions to the chemicals around them.

-It would be easier if there were research into the cause of buzzing, but unfortunately little to no research has been conducted.
-The key thing to realize is that many people appear to suffer from this type of condition - some to such a degree that they can hear the buzzing in their ears - and it's not unusual for you to experience this sensation yourself.
+It would be easier if there were research into the cause of buzzing, but unfortunately little to no research of this type has been conducted.
+The key thing to realize is that many people appear to suffer from this type of condition — some do so to such a degree that they can hear the buzzing in their ears — and it would not be unusual for you to experience this sensation yourself.

 Turning Off the Health Fears

 When you have anxiety, Googling your symptoms is one of the worst things you can do.
-You'll find issues like buzzing - and many other types of disorders - to be caused by neurological conditions like MS and ALS.
+You’ll find that issues like buzzing — and many other types of disorders — are caused by neurological conditions like MS and ALS.